burnflare/libclang-experiments/auto_code_injection_using_clang.md

 	            cursors = (CXCursor *)malloc(numTokens * sizeof(CXCursor));
 	            clang_annotateTokens(translationUnit, tokens, numTokens, cursors);

-`CXToken`: A token is used to hold a single *token* of source code in it's simplest form.
+`CXToken`: A token is used to hold a single *token* of source code in its simplest form.
 For example, the following code sequence:

 	- (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions {
 	    // Override point for customization after application launch.